 If you make packing lists, the logical place for those is in your travel journal, especially if you use the same journal for multiple holidays.
 Why rewrite your packing list each time?

 Your travel journal is also where you can start planning your itinerary.
 When I’m traveling to someplace new, I look up interesting sites, shops and restaurants that I’d like to check out, public transportation information, and other stuff like that.
 That can all go right in a travel journal from the start.

 In other words, the Law of Attraction can work in your travel journal too.
-Don’t think you have time to see both “O” by Cirque du Soleil AND Penn and Teller while you’re in Las Vegas?
+Don’t think you have time to see a Cirque du Soleil AND hit the Neon Museum while you’re in Las Vegas?
 Write ‘em both down and see what the universe can do for you.

 Pack Some Journaling Supplies

 There are basically three ways to go here:

 I often travel specifically for concerts.
 My trips are usually short and jam-packed.
 I want to cram in as many joyful experiences as I can, rather than spend time journaling.
 In cases like this, it’s best to take along a camera and something for notetaking (a small notebook, a notetaking app on your phone, or even a voice recording app).
 You can jot quick and dirty notes whenever you have a moment to spare.
 Those notes will jog your memory when you work on your travel journal at home.
 If you want, you can also take along an envelope for ephemera, but let's be honest here: I just cram mine into an outer pocket of my carry-on.

 Perhaps you intend to keep your regular journaling routine or perhaps you would like to take along something to do during downtimes.
 Geneva Vanderzeil over at A Pair & A Spare has a well-thought-out list of journaling supplies to pack.